Pierre Beaucoral

 *

 Climate finance is critical for addressing the multifaceted challenges of climate change, encompassing mitigation, adaptation, and environmental sustainability.
-This study aims to analyze the determinants of climate finance allocation across these dimensions and accurately estimate climate finance flows using an advanced machine learning approach.
-Climate Finance BERT (Bidirectional Encoder Representations from Transformers) is employed to classify development finance projects, distinguishing those that contribute to climate mitigation, adaptation, and environmental objectives.
-By examining a comprehensive dataset of development finance projects, this study identifies key factors influencing the allocation of climate finance.
-This work reveals significant patterns in climate finance distribution.
+This study aims to renew the analysis of a critical part of climate finance determinants’ allocation across these dimensions and accurately estimate bilateral public climate finance flows using an advanced machine learning approach.
+ClimateFinanceBERT (Bidirectional Encoder Representations from Transformers) is employed to classify development finance projects, distinguishing those that contribute to climate mitigation, adaptation, and environmental objectives.
+By examining a comprehensive dataset of development finance projects (OECD CRS) and replicating a recent research on climate public aid determinants, this study identifies key factors influencing the allocation of climate finance.
+This work updates significant patterns in climate finance distribution.
 This research contributes to the growing field of climate finance by offering a robust analytical framework for assessing the determinants of climate finance and proposing a scalable solution for monitoring financial flows aimed at addressing climate change in its entirety.
-The insights gained have important implications for policymakers and stakeholders striving to optimize the allocation of climate finance to support global sustainability and resilience goals.
+The insights gained have important implications for policymakers and stakeholders striving to understand and optimize the allocation of climate finance to support global sustainability and resilience goals.

 Millions for billions: Accelerating African entrepreneurial emergence for accelerated, sustainable and job-rich growth